-Core 106, Culture and Community .3

-Choice of one (must be taken at Goshen) .3

-Core 120, Engaging the Bible

-Religious World perspectives course

-Peacemaking perspectives course

-International education (two options) 6- 22

-1. On campus alternative to SST (6-10):

-One semester of foreign language or equiv (0-4)

-One course from SST alternate list(3)

-Core 300, Global Issues (3)

-2. International SST (14-22):

-Two semesters of foreign language or equivalent (0-8)

-International Study Service Term semester (14)
+Core 106, Culture and Community.
+Choice of one (must be taken at Goshen).
+Core 120, Engaging the Bible Religious World perspectives course Peacemaking perspectives course International education (two options).
+1. On campus alternative to SST (6-10): One semester of foreign language or equiv (0-4) One course from SST alternate list(3) Religious World perspectives course Peacemaking perspectives course International education (two options) Peacemaking perspectives course International education (two options) International education (two options) On campus alternative to SST (6-10): One semester of foreign language or equiv (0-4) One course from SST alternate list(3) One semester of foreign language or equiv (0-4) One course from SST alternate list(3) 22 One course from SST alternate list(3) ' , 0 000 01 1 11 (0) Core 300, Global Issues (3) 2.
+International SST (14-22): Two semesters of foreign language or equivalent (0-8) International Study Service Term semester (14)